hoodielive/css/README.md

 6. The Universal selector * has no specifity (0,0,0,0).
 7. Rely more on specificity than on the order of selectors.
 8. Rely on order when using 3rd-party stylesheets - always put your author stylesheet last.

+## Sass
+1. Variables for reuseable values such as colors, font-sizes, spacing, etc;
+2. Nesting, to nest selectors inside of one another, allowing us to write less code.
+3. Operators, for mathematical operations right inside of CSS.
+4. Partials and Imports, to write CSS in different files and importing them all into one single file.
+5. Mixins, to write reusable peices of CSS code.
+6. Functions, similar to mixins, with the difference that they produce a value that can be used.
+7. Extends, to make selectors inherit declarations that are commone to all of the.
+8. Control directives, for writing complex code using conditionals and loops.

+# Sass-Syntax
+.scss {}
+.sass !{}